yenyang/Recolor/Recolor/LongDescription.md

 # Detailed Descrption
 ## Recolor Panel Section
 Adds a Recolor section to the top left panel when selecting an asset instance if that asset’s main mesh supports custom colors.
-This panel section has 3 color fields that will change up to three colors of the asset.
+This panel section has 3 color fields with Hue, Saturation, and Brightness sliders that will change up to three colors of the asset.
 The asset must have been designed to utilize customizable colors, not all assets utilize all 3 colors, and the parts affected by each color in the color set are predefined and cannot be changed.
 An unsupported color channel should by default be white.

 The Recolor panel can control the single instance colors or color variations of all assets that utilize the matching mesh and color variation.
 Single instance colors of plants and trees is not currently supported.
 Color changes are immediately applied and saved into this save game.
 With a button press you can save color variations to the ModsData folder so that color variation will be a default for all other saves.
 These xml files can also be shared out of game.